RishabhPariharGit/React-Project/README.md

 - Added the logic to update the product details using the changeHandler function
 - Checked the changeHandler function is executing  or not when clicked with add product button
 - uploaded new images to multer
 - Added the fetch Api for uploading product from admin dashboard to mongodb atlas database
+- checked the mongo for the data insertion
+-